phage-nz/ph0neutria/readme.md

 https://github.com/phage-nz/ph0neutria**

 ### About ###
-ph0neutria is a malware zoo builder that sources samples from MalShare and the wild (via the MalShare, Malc0de, Minotaur and VX Vault databases).
-All fetched samples are stored in Viper for ease of access.
+ph0neutria is a malware zoo builder that sources samples straight from the wild.
+Everything is stored in Viper for ease of access and manageability.

 This project was inspired by Ragpicker (https://github.com/robbyFux/Ragpicker, formerly known as "Malware Crawler").
 However, ph0neutria aims to:
 - Limit the scope of crawling to only frequently updated and reliable sources.